greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/prelude_1_1.md

 ---
-title: "Prelude"
+title: Prelude
-description: "Prelude (formerly Interview Schedule) is a program GitLab uses to increase efficiency in scheduling interviews."
+description: Prelude (formerly Interview Schedule) is a program GitLab uses to increase efficiency in scheduling interviews.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/prelude_1_1/
+linkTitle: Prelude
+type: docs
 ---

 Prelude is the scheduling tool that the Candidate Experience Team uses to book